kwamentw/Escrow-Service/README.md

     Assets this escrow can handle: NFTs, ERC20(USDC), native eth

     This is intended to be deployed on the Ethereum network.
 However L2s might follow later.

+## Key Actors
+    * Owner: owner of the protocol
+    * Arbitrtator: In charge of mediating escrows
+    * Depositor: Creator of escrow, that deposits assets into escrow
+    * Receiver: Receiver of assets escrowed

 ## What problem does this protocol solve?
     This protocol solves the problem of trust when purchasing goods or services from unknown people.